nikaaluu/neurothesis/README.md

 The well number is ignored by the script but I kept it to keep track.

 ### b.
 ICC
-The files analysed where .nd2/.tiff files
+The files analysed where .nd2/.tiff files for further analysis.

 ## Requirements
 The Scripts were written in Python 3.12.5 on VSCode